-Aquatic turtles need a dry basking area, which basically means a place where they can sun themselves (although the "sun," in this case, is usually a light bulb).
-The basking area can be a turtle dock like the one on the right, a log, or even just a rock.
+Aquatic turtles need a dry basking platform where they can sun themselves (although the "sun," in this case, is usually a turtle basking lamp).
+The basking area can be a commercially-made turtle dock like the one on the right, a log, or even just a rock.
 But whatever it is, it has to be big enough for the turtle to comfortably fit on, easy for the turtle to climb on to from the water, and high enough that the basking area doesn't stay wet.

 One of the easiest types of basking areas to use are the floating, shelf-type basking areas like the turtle dock in the picture, which looks like a rock, but is really made of plastic.
 Floating docks are easy to use, automatically adjust to the water level and don't waste the swimming space underneath.
 They're a very good choice for beginners.

-Most turtle keepers use a heat-proof metal screen cover on top of their tank.
+Most turtle keepers use heat-proof metal tank covers on top of their tank.
 These screens are inexpensive and are important mainly because they help protect the turtles from things like broken glass from exploding lamp bulbs.
 The lamps used for turtle habitats get very hot and tend to explode if they get splashed with water, and sometimes even if they don't.
 The covers also help keep the turtles from climbing out of the tank, which they do tend to try sometimes.